Obsidian-TTRPG-Community/ObsidianTTRPGShare/TTRPGShare_Community_Vaults/Pathfinder_2E/Backgrounds/Tide Watcher.md

 Choose two ability boosts.
 One must be to Charisma or Intelligence, and one is a free ability boost.

-You're trained in [[Nature]] and [[Ocean Lore]].
-During the night when you can see the moon, you gain a +1 circumstance bonus to [[Survival]] checks to discern weather patterns and predict upcoming weather conditions—this bonus increases to +2 if you're in the vicinity of the ocean.
+You're trained in [Nature](Nature) and [Ocean Lore](Ocean%20Lore).
+During the night when you can see the moon, you gain a +1 circumstance bonus to [Survival](Survival) checks to discern weather patterns and predict upcoming weather conditions—this bonus increases to +2 if you're in the vicinity of the ocean.